metacpan/metacpan-cpan-extracted/distros/O/Open-This/README.md

 # VERSION

-version 0.000014
+version 0.000015

 # DESCRIPTION

-This module powers the `ot` command line script, which tries to do the right thing when opening a file.
+This module powers the [ot](https://metacpan.org/pod/ot) command line script, which tries to do the right thing when opening a file.
 Imagine your `$ENV{EDITOR}` is set to `vim`.
 (This should also work for `emacs` and `nano`.)
 The following examples demonstrate how your input is translated when launching your editor.